BorjaRequena/Neural-Network-Course/README.md

 PyTorch and fastai.

-Some of the content has been adapted from our book in machine learning for the quantum sciences, as well as other material such as our PhD theses (Dawid et al. 2022).
+Some of the content has been adapted from our book in machine learning for the quantum sciences (Dawid et al. 2022), as well as other material such as our PhD theses.

 ## Original instructors and main contributors